3rd May – 27th September 2025 | The Pantry, across from the Great Cloister | Entry is included with General Admission

 The space is also home to a neoclassical relief sculpture of Virgilia by Thomas Woolner, a founding member of the Pre-Raphaelite Brotherhood.
 It was commissioned by Lady Louisa Ashburton, and acquired for the Stern family by the Duveen Brothers at the 1904 Ashburton Sale.

-This exhibition is the result of research undertaken during our project ‘Cataloguing the Legacy of Lady Waldegrave & the Stern Family’, funded by the Decorative Arts Society’s Collections Access Grant.
+This exhibition was curated by Cas Bradbeer, Sara Pope, and Dr Rosalind White.
+It is the result of research undertaken during our project ‘Cataloguing the Legacy of Lady Waldegrave & the Stern Family’, funded by the Decorative Arts Society.

 Continue your journey inside by following our house treasure trail to uncover the lasting traces of Waldegrave and Stern still visible in the house today.